Saturday, October 21

 After your degree

 Play with technology.
 Take it apart.
 Understand it.
 Then use it to invent new combinations of artistic content, practice, and presentation across electronic, video or performance media.
-If you want to be a pioneer, exploring relationships between emerging and existing media technologies and the fine arts, then this program is for you.
+If you want to explore relationships between emerging and existing media technologies and the fine arts, then this program is for you.

-Above all, you must experiment, be curious, and explore.
+Above all, experiment, be curious, and explore.
 Our chroma-key studio, video editing suites and selection of equipment are impressive and will support your practice.